gicentre/scrc/docs/correlation/correlation.md

 There are subtle spatial patterns too - Glasgow (mid left) is more like regions that are closer to is than those that are distant.
 Spatial autocorrelation at play.

 We can also see that Borders (bottom right), and particularly Dumfries & Galloway (bottom) are correlated with one another, but less correlated with other NHS Boards.
 They have different profiles to the rest of Scotland.
 Correlations with one another are 0.99, with other parts of Scotland range from 0.92-0.98.

+**Are these subtle spatial differences in correlation important** Well as a visualization designer I don't know.
+But I can show somebody who is able to answer this question that they are there.
+And maybe use this as a means to discuss other things that we might show and that they might want to see.

 ---